Generalizing quantum dimensions: Symmetry-based classification of local pseudo-Hermitian systems and the corresponding domain walls: Examples of ring homomorphism in unitary and nonunitary models

 We confirm that this equation has six real solutions.
 For each solution, $A_{\Phi}^{\tau'}$ is determined by

 Similarly, $A_{\Psi}^{I'}$ and $A_{\Psi}^{\tau'}$ are determined by Eq. \eqref{eq:A_Psi^I} and Eq. \eqref{eq:A_Psi^tau}, respectively.
 Numerically, we obtain the following solutions:

 In conclusion, we find six solutions satisfying the homomorphism conditions.
-Interestingly, there exists only one positive solution $(A_{\Phi}^{I'}, A_{\Phi}^{\tau'}, A_{\Psi}^{I'}, A_{\Psi}^{\tau'})= (0.820079, 0.606822, 0.0407623, 1.36352)$.
+Interestingly, there exists only one positive solution $(A_{\Phi}^{I'}, A_{\Phi}^{\tau'}, A_{\Psi}^{I'}, A_{\Psi}^{\tau'})= (0.820079, 0.606822, 0.0407623, 1.36352)$, and the resultant homomorphism has the preserving sectors $\mathbb{S}_{\rho,\times}=\{(I,I'),(o,o') \}$.
 We conjecture that this positive solution corresponds to the existing massless RG flow, and further studies based on other methods are necessary for the confirmation of our prediction.
+Moreover, there exists a controversy between the perturbative expressions on the flow $M(2,7)\rightarrow M(2,5)$ in \cite{Lencses:2023evr,Lencses:2024wib} and those in \cite{Katsevich:2025ojk}, and this controversy will be explained by the nonuniqueness of the homomorphism in this subsection\footnote{We thank Andrei Katsevich for notifying us the subtelties of $M(2,7)\rightarrow M(2,5)$ in the literature.}.
 From the analysis so far, we observe that these conditions lead to algebraic equations such as Eq. \eqref{eq:eq_A_phi^I}.
 It should be noted that the identification of the massless RGs as projections has been proposed in the study of $M(2,2k+1)$ models \cite{Smirnov:1990vm}.